jsocol/django-jsonview/README.rst

 .. image:: https://travis-ci.org/jsocol/django-jsonview.png?branch=master
    :target: https://travis-ci.org/jsocol/django-jsonview

-**django-jsonview** is a simple decorator that translates Python objects to JSON and makes sure your view will always return JSON.
+**django-jsonview** is a simple decorator that helps your views work with JSON data by:

+- automatically turning (serializable) return values into JSON,
+- ensuring a JSON return value/type even on exception, and
+- validating and parsing JSON request content.

 I've copied and pasted this so often I decided I just wanted to put it in a package.